ShMcK/Angular2-Meteor-Demos/performance-tests/README.md

 * viewed the event in the profile, and noted the run time
 * repeat 3 times & take the average

-*Note: Angular's framework agnostic [Benchpress](https://github.com/angular/angular/blob/master/modules/benchpress/docs/index.md) would have been a great candidate over manual labor here.
+*Note: Angular's [Benchpress](https://github.com/angular/angular/blob/master/modules/benchpress/docs/index.md) would have been a great candidate over manual labor here.
 Unfortunately, Benchpress is still in development and could use some docs or samples.*

 ##### Method